Expert Upcycling: Shifting the Compute-Efficient Frontier of Mixture-of-Experts: Results

-\subsection{Expert Upcycling at Scale}
+We first demonstrate expert upcycling at the full 7B$\to$13B scale (\S\ref{sec:results-7b}).
+The design choices for this experiment (operator, CPT budget, and transition timing) were informed by systematic ablations at the $\sim$1B scale (\S\ref{subsec:recipe-ablations}), which study each mechanism of upcycling and yield a practical recipe.

-We demonstrate expert upcycling on a 20-layer interleaved MoE with ${\sim}$7B$\to$13B total and ${\sim}$1B active parameters, pre-trained on 380B tokens with 32 experts and TopK$=2$ routing.
-We compare three configurations: Fixed-32 (32-expert model trained throughout), Upcycled 32$\to$64 (our method, using gradient-norm guided expert duplication), and Fixed-64 (64-expert model trained from scratch), at two CPT budgets: 50\% and 100\% of the pre-training token budget.
-Full architecture and training details are in Tables~\ref{tab:model_configs_interleaved}--\ref{tab:model_configs_fullmoe}.
+\subsection{Expert upcycling at scale}

-Table~\ref{tab:main_highlight} reports validation loss and downstream benchmark accuracy across 11 tasks.
-At 50\% CPT, the upcycled model closes the validation loss gap with efficiency 109.7\% and matches Fixed-64 on the majority of benchmarks.
-Commonsense and language understanding tasks (HellaSwag, PIQA, Social~IQA, OpenBookQA) match or exceed Fixed-64 at this point, bringing average accuracy to 52.1 vs.\ Fixed-64's 53.4.
+Table~\ref{tab:main_highlight} reports validation loss and downstream benchmark accuracy across 11 tasks for Fixed-32, the upcycled 32$\to$64 model (gradient-norm guided duplication, \S\ref{sec:results-utility}), and Fixed-64 at 50\% and 100\% CPT.
+At 50\% CPT, the upcycled model surpasses Fixed-64 on validation loss (efficiency 109.7\%); average downstream accuracy across 11 benchmarks is within 1.3 points of Fixed-64 (52.1 vs.\ 53.4), saving ${\sim}$32\% of GPU-hours.
+Commonsense and language understanding tasks (HellaSwag, PIQA, Social~IQA, OpenBookQA) match or exceed Fixed-64 at this point.
 The remaining gap concentrates in knowledge and reasoning tasks (MMLU, BBH, GSM8K, IFEval), which continue to improve with additional CPT.
 By 100\% CPT, these tasks largely converge as well (e.g., BBH: 43.8 vs.\ 45.0; GSM8K: 48.3 vs.\ 49.1), bringing average accuracy to 56.4 vs.\ 56.7 and validation loss to 1.263 vs.\ 1.267, with efficiency 111.8\%.

-These results directly instantiate the two mechanisms in Theorem~\ref{thm:progressive_bound}. \textbf{Warm initialization (Term II):} the upcycling operator places the expanded model near the pre-upcycling loss rather than at random initialization: immediately after upcycling, the 64-expert model's training loss on the CPT split is 1.38, close to the 32-expert source at 1.32 and far below the 10.5 of a randomly initialized 64-expert model.
-Within the first 22B tokens of CPT (${\sim}$6\% of the pre-training budget), the upcycled model's training loss falls below Fixed-32, after which subsequent CPT closes and surpasses the gap to Fixed-64. \textbf{Capacity gap (Term I):} the Term-I coefficient $(\sum_{t=0}^{\tau-1}\eta_t) / (\sum_{t=0}^{T-1}\eta_t)$ shrinks as CPT length $T-\tau$ grows, so extending CPT reduces the penalty from time spent in the smaller model class.
-Consistent with this, doubling the CPT budget from 50\% to 100\% raises average downstream accuracy from 52.1 to 56.4.
+Immediately after upcycling, the 64-expert model's training loss on the CPT split is 1.38, close to the 32-expert source at 1.32 and far below the 10.5 of a randomly initialized 64-expert model; within the first 22B CPT tokens ($\sim$6\% of pre-training) the upcycled loss falls below Fixed-32 and subsequent CPT closes the gap to Fixed-64.
+Doubling the CPT budget from 50\% to 100\% raises average accuracy from 52.1 to 56.4, consistent with the capacity-gap penalty (Term~I) shrinking as CPT length grows.